tiagoosm/SVDA_Fetin/README.md

 ## 🧩 Project Architecture
 The SVDA system is composed of three main layers:

-- Frontend: Built using HTML, CSS, and JavaScript to deliver a responsive and user-friendly interface.
+- **Frontend**: Built using HTML, CSS, and JavaScript to deliver a responsive and user-friendly interface.

-- Backend (Flask): Handles HTTP requests, data validation, and routing logic.
+- **Backend (Flask)**: Handles HTTP requests, data validation, and routing logic.

-- AI Layer (Langchain Module): Manages natural language processing and data interpretation logic when invoked.
+- **AI Layer (Langchain Module)**: Manages natural language processing and data interpretation logic when invoked.